wp-plugins/timezonecalculator/readme.txt

 == Screenshots ==

-1. This screenshot shows the Settings/TimeZoneCalculator Tab with the Drag and Drop Section in the Admin Menu.
+1. This screenshot shows the Settings/TimeZoneCalculator Tab with the Selection GUI Section in the Admin Menu.

 2. This picture presents the Preview Section of the TimeZoneCalculator Tab in the Admin Menu.